Abang Long Fadil 2: Plot

-Fadil opens Taji's container using his key in the locket, which has is a bunch of money that he kept, which ends with them becoming rich.
-Fadil buys his own car, and Datuk Yusof Haslam will make another movie called 'Abang Long Fadil 3'.
-Even though it will not be released to cinemas because Fadil has been jailed.
+Fadil opens Taji's container using his key in the locket, which has a bunch of money that he kept, ending himself and Yana becoming rich.
+Fadil buys his own car, and Datuk Yusof Haslam will make another movie (with themes inspired by the Transformers) called Abang Long Fadil 3' starring Fadil, despite not being released to cinemas because Fadil has been jailed.